LEWES CROWN COURT

 MR. BLACKETT-ORD:

-Your Honour, my friend and I are very grateful that this court has sat at
+Your Honour, my friend and I are very grateful that this court has sat at such length to

 hear it